 Global Talent Stream

-The Global Talent Stream was designed to help bring highly skilled and specialized talent to Canada quickly through fast-tracked visa processing and boost Canada’s labour market to be able to compete on a global scale.
+The Global Talent Stream was designed to help bring highly skilled and specialized talent to Canada quickly through fast-tracked visa processing and boost Canada's labor market to compete on a global scale.
 As a result, employers hiring skilled workers under the GTS will automatically receive a positive LMIA.
-Employers will either need to apply through Category A, which requires being referred by a GTS partner, or through Category B which requires that the position to be filled appears on the specified list of occupations.
+Employers will either need to apply through Category A, which requires being referred by a GTS partner, or through Category B, which requires that the position be filled to appear on the specified list of occupations.

-Canada also has various agreements with specific countries that allow foreign workers to accept job offers without needing an LMIA.
+Canada also has agreements with specific countries that allow foreign workers to accept job offers without needing a Labour Market Impact Assessment (LMIA).
 These Free Trade Agreements include:

 - Canada-Chile FTA/Canada-Peru FTA/Canada-Columbia FTA/Canada-Korea FTA/;

 - Canada-European Union Comprehensive Economic and Trade Agreement (CETA); and